emipa606/TabSorting/README.md

 Special case
 - All storage-containers to the Storage-tab
-  If [https://steamcommunity.com/sharedfiles/filedetails/?id=731732064]Extended Storage[/url] or [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1617282896](LWM's Deep Storage) is loaded their Storage-tab will be used instead.
+  If [Extended Storage](https://steamcommunity.com/sharedfiles/filedetails/?id=731732064) or [LWM's Deep Storage](https://steamcommunity.com/sharedfiles/filedetails/?id=1617282896) is loaded their Storage-tab will be used instead.

 Options dependent of other mods:
-- All garden-tools to the Garden Tools-tab of [https://steamcommunity.com/sharedfiles/filedetails/?id=2007063961](VGP Garden Tools)
+- All garden-tools to the Garden Tools-tab of [VGP Garden Tools](https://steamcommunity.com/sharedfiles/filedetails/?id=2007063961)
-- All fences the Fences-tab of [https://steamcommunity.com/sharedfiles/filedetails/?id=2012420113](Fences and Floors)
+- All fences the Fences-tab of [Fences and Floors](https://steamcommunity.com/sharedfiles/filedetails/?id=2012420113)

 Other options:
 - If a tab is empty after the sorting the mod can remove it